munificent/craftinginterpreters/book/inheritance.md

 other words, `this`.
 Even though we are looking up the *method* on the superclass, the *instance* is still `this`.

-Unfortunately, inside the super expression, we don't have a convenient expression for the resolver to hang the number of hops to `this` on.
+Unfortunately, inside the super expression, we don't have a convenient node for the resolver to hang the number of hops to `this` on.
 Fortunately, we do control the layout of the environment chains.
 The environment where "this" is bound is always right inside the environment where we store "super":

 ^code super-find-this (2 before, 1 after)